BorisTheBrave/sylves/docs/articles/concepts/dual.md

 ## Inverse Corners

 A few of the methods return an "`inverseCorner`".
-This is similar to inverseDir in `IGrid.TryMove`, it gives the details required to go back to the original cell you started with.
+This is similar to inverseDir in `IGrid.TryMove`.
+It gives the details required to go back to the original cell you started with.
 It has a number of technical uses, but is rarely needed for normal usage.

 ## Boundaries